Thanks to its seven hills and two volcanic lakes, Mount Vulture is undoubtedly one of Basilicata’s most beautiful corners.

 Located on top of a hill, it can be accessed only through a steep and curvy road, especially the last part, which was ideal to slow down any attacking force.
 Despite having an irregular rectangular shape – typical of all Federician buildings – the hexagon shape adopted by most similar constructions of the time is here replaced by two separate courtyards.

-Melfi Castle appears to have been built on the ruins of a Norman castle which was built by Robert Guiscard in order to strengthen the fortified walls.
+Melfi Castle appears to have been built on the ruins of a Norman castle built by Robert Guiscard to strengthen the fortified walls.

 To meet the needs of the various owners that ensued (Normans, Swabians, Angevins and Aragonese), the castle was subsequently modified and extended several times.